Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in

+where, the coefficients $a_i$ are functions of $\left[{\cal E},\lambda,\gamma\right]$.
+The explicit form of such co-efficients are derived, and the results are presented in the appendices.

-A particular set of values of $\left[{\cal E},\lambda,\gamma,a\right]$ will then provide the numerical solution for the algebraic expression to obtain the exact value of $r_c$.
+A particular set of values of $\left[{\cal E},\lambda,\gamma \right]$ will then provide the numerical solution for the algebraic expression to obtain the exact value of $r_c$.
 Astrophysically relevant domain for such initial boundary conditions are \cite{das-czerny-2012-new-astronomy} defined by

-Once the value of $r_c$ is computed for an astrophysically relevant set of $\left[{\cal E},\lambda,\gamma,a\right]$ , the nature of the critical point(s) can also be studied to confirm whether it is a saddle type or a centre type critical point \cite{gkrd07}.
 For accretion with constant height, the critical point condition reveals that the advective velocity and the sound velocity are same at the critical point.
-Hence the critical point $r_c$ and the acoustic horizon $r_h$ co incides for this flow geometry.
+Hence the critical surface at $r_c$ and the acoustic horizon $r_h$ coincide for this flow geometry.

-For an astrophysically relevant set of $\left[{\cal E},\lambda,\gamma\right]$ the critical point(s) of the phase trajectory can be identified, and a linearization study in the neighbourhood of these critical points(s) may be performed \cite{gkrd07} to develop a classification scheme to identify the nature of the critical point(s).
-Since viscous transport of angular momentum has not been taken into account in the present work, such critical points are either of saddle type through which a stationary transonic flow solution can be constructed, or of an unphysical centre type which does not allow any transonic solution on phase portrait to pass through it.
-A complete understanding of the background stationary transonic flow topologies on the phase portrait will require a numerical integration of the non analytically solvable non linear couple differential equations describing the space gradient of the advective velocity as well as the speed of propagation of the acoustic perturbation embedded within the stationary axisymmetric background spacetime.
+For an astrophysically relevant set of $\left[{\cal E},\lambda,\gamma\right]$ the critical point(s) of the phase trajectory can be identified, and a linearisation study in the neighbourhood of these critical points(s) may be performed \cite{gkrd07} to develop a classification scheme to identify the nature of the critical point(s).
+Since viscous transport of angular momentum has not been taken into account in the present work, such critical points are either of saddle type through which a stationary transonic flow solution can be constructed, or of a centre type which does not allow any transonic solution on phase portrait to pass through it.
+A complete understanding of the background stationary transonic flow topologies on the phase portrait will require a numerical integration of the non analytically solvable non linearly coupled differential equations describing the space gradient of the advective velocity as well as that of the speed of propagation of the acoustic perturbation embedded within the stationary axisymmetric background spacetime.